insqu/sc/README.md

 ```sh
 rm README.md
 ```
-For now this is all we will do with git\
+For now this is all we will do with git.
 From now on we are going to do all our work in this `sc` directory